-LLC (LBA) specializes in conducting feasibility studies for a variety
+Business Advisors (LBA) specializes in conducting the feasibility

-critical guidance for design, construction, and operations.
-The study
+and provides critical guidance for design, construction, and

 physical planning parameters, such as total land size needed and

 building space required.
-It recommends the attraction mix and
+It also recommends the attraction mix.

 potential usage.
 Factors include: